Best Online MBA in Accounting Programs

 What You Can Do with an MBA in Accounting

 Earning your degree from one of the best online MBA in accounting programs available helps set you apart from other job candidates.
-It qualifies you for more roles and verifies your expertise in financial reporting and asset management.
+It qualifies you for more challenging and rewarding roles and verifies your expertise in financial reporting and asset management.

-The jobs listed below offer a sampling of the positions available after graduation.
-In addition to positive overall growth, each occupation listed also sees above-average earnings.
+The jobs listed below offer a sampling of the positions available to accounting MBA graduates.
+In addition to positive overall growth, each occupation listed offers above-average earnings.

 Accountant

-Accountants prepare financial documents and examine existing records.
-They identify potential areas of opportunity or risk and make recommendations to clients based on those findings.
-They make sure records are accurate and in compliance with federal regulations.
+Accountants prepare financial documents and examine existing business records.
+They identify potential areas of opportunity and risk, and make recommendations to clients based on their findings.
+Accountants ensure that business records are accurate and in compliance with federal regulations.
 Depending on the employer, some work to reduce costs and expand revenue.

 10th Percentile Median Annual Pay 90th Percentile